unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 = Fixed =
 * corrected typos in the textdomain
 * Validation classes added to Alerts and not Forms.
-* Minor bug fixes that where annoying me
+* Minor fixes that where annoying me

 = Updated =
 * Handlebars.js v2